-Critical Workers: Phase 2: Essential business personnel who cannot work remotely or maintain social distancing not considered in Phase 1.
-Also, people who interact directly with the public.
-"Critical workers" and "essential workers" refers to the ACIP's definition that can be found here and is based off of the Cybersecurity & Infrastructure Security Agency's guidance.
-This includes workers who are essential to continue critical infrastructure and maintain the services and functions Americans depend on daily and workers who cannot perform their duties remotely and must work in close proximity to others
+Phase 1C: Essential workers: Essential workers who do not meet criteria to make them eligible in Phase 1A or 1B will be vaccinated in this phase.
+"Essential workers" refers to the ACIP's definition that can be found here and is based on the U.S. Cybersecurity & Infrastructure Security Agency's guidance.
+This only includes workers who are essential to continue critical infrastructure and maintain the services and functions Americans depend on daily and workers who cannot perform their duties remotely and must work in close proximity to the public.